 A third option would be to do a longer hike around the park.
 There is a 10km hike option that can take you further into the park on a relatively flat path overlooking the tectonic plate in the background.

-Here is a short description of the hike.
 It will take you through the park’s greenery, passing by abandoned farmhouses, plenty of sheep and the main lake of Thingvellir.

 Below is an attempt of drawing out the map of the hike starting by the Silfra Diving site on the left hand side.
 You can make your way north before finding the trail heading clockwise back to the starting point.